Skin & Hair Glossary of ingredients & terms seen on Style Chicks. Which skin & hair ingredients give the best results. Frequently updated.

 - Sesame Seed Oil eliminates acne and softens the skin.
 Rich in linoleic acid, vitamins A an E, it rids the skin of bacteria-trapping, acne-causing dead skin cells.
 Sesame Oil is ideal for sensitive, thin hair and irritated scalps and skin.

 - Shea Butter treats acne scars, including cystic acne dark scars.
 Shea can feed the skin and overhaul the skin texture, even on deep burns.
-Organic Shea can reduce acne, some impure or non-organic Shea Butters can make skin breakout.
+Organic Shea can reduce acne, some impure, stale or non-organic Shea Butters can make skin breakout.